dasiths/dasiths.github.io/_posts/2023-06-04-what-is-oras.md

 ## That's great for images, but what about other artefacts?

 We live in a container world, in fact [we live in a Kubernetes world](https://community.f5.com/t5/technical-articles/it-s-a-kubernetes-world-and-i-m-just-living-in-it/tac-p/313021).
-So container registries have become paramount in this eco system.
+So container registries have become paramount in this ecosystem.

 But your software system might not be composed of just container images.
 What about thing like Helm Charts?
 You may also have files or other supply chain assets like [SBOMs](https://en.wikipedia.org/wiki/Software_supply_chain) as well.